sarabenali88/IoT/docs/uxd/concept_design.md

 # Concept & Design

 ### User needs
-This device is for someone who has a lot of appointments and keeps forgetting them.
-Someone who always forgets their appointments is in need of reminders.
-For the ease of the user you can use a simple device for this.
-When you make an appointment, you will receive a reminder for it.
-You will get notified by a sound.
-The smart device will also have a button, so you can turn the sound off.
-You can also see the name and time of your appointment displayed on the smart device.
-The device will be made in a way that you can place it anywhere you want; your desk, your bedroom, living room for example?
+This device is designed to assist individuals who struggle to remember their appointments due to their busy schedules.
+It serves as a reliable reminder system tailored to their needs.
+The device operates simply: upon scheduling an appointment, it automatically sets up reminders to ensure the user doesn't forget.
+These reminders are delivered audibly through a notification sound.

+In addition to auditory alerts, the device features a practical button that allows users to easily mute or silence the reminders, providing flexibility and control over their notification preferences.
+Furthermore, crucial details such as the name and time of each appointment are displayed on the device's screen, enhancing visibility and accessibility.

+One of the key advantages of this device is its versatility in placement.
+Whether it's on a desk, bedside table, or in the living room, users can position it wherever it's most convenient for them, ensuring that they never miss an appointment again.

 ### Main goal
 So in short, the main goal of this device is to make it easier for a user to follow their appointments without having